fogleman/sdf/README.md

     return f
 ```

-An SDF is simply a function that takes a numpy array of points and returns
+An SDF is simply a function that takes a numpy array of points with shape `(N, 3)`
-the signed distance for each of those points.
+for 3D SDFs or shape `(N, 2)` for 2D SDFs and returns the signed distance for each
+of those points as an array of shape `(N, 1)`.
 They are wrapped with the
 `@sdf3` decorator (or `@sdf2` for 2D SDFs) which make boolean operators work,
 add the `save` method, add the operators like `translate`, etc.